 Thanks to the eggplant, this moussaka recipe is full of fiber and phytonutrients.
 Studies show phytonutrients can help prevent free radical damage and balance blood cholesterol.

 If you have winning eggplant recipes, I’d love to hear about them!

-A delicious and healthy eggplant based casserole with complex flavors and a rich aroma.
+A delicious and healthy eggplant and meat sauce layered casserole with complex flavors and a rich aroma from spices.

 - 1 onion

 - 1 small bunch of kale

 - ½ cup red wine or beef broth

 - 24 oz diced tomatoes, drained

 - 6 oz tomato paste

 - 4 eggs